-1. Move the shift lever into the P position.
+1. Move the selector lever into the P position.

-- 2. Turn the ignition switch slightly in the ON direction. - 3.
+- Turn the ignition switch slightly in the ON direction. - 3.
 Turn the key toward the LOCK position.

-The shift lever can be moved from P position if the ignition switch is in the ON position and the foot brake pedal is depressed.
+The selector lever can be moved from P position if the ignition switch is in the ON position and the foot brake pedal is depressed.